sol1/icingaweb2-module-netbox/README.md

 with all the site details based on the site slug.

-Then in the device host object you will be able to import this site host template using the site slug that exists on the netbox device.
+Then in the device host object you will be able to import this site host template using the site that exists on the netbox device.

-Netbox site -> Icinga site host template (netbox site.slug object name) Netbox device -> Icinga device host with import for site host template (netbox device.site.slug)
+Netbox site -> Icinga site host template (Icinga object uses the Netbox site `keyid` value for it's name) Netbox device -> Icinga device host with import for site host template (Icinga object uses the Netbox device `site_keyid` to match the site template name)

 ## Property Modifiers